I, Oliver Bonham-Carter 👋

 Junior Seminar

-CMPSC-580-00: Junior Seminar When Do We Meet?
-Meeting Times Academic Bulletin Description A team-based investigation of select topics in computer science, preparing students for the proposal and completion of a senior project.
+A team-based investigation of select topics in computer science, preparing students for the proposal and completion of a senior project.
 Working in teams to complete hands-on activities, students learn how to read research papers, state and motivate research questions, design and conduct experiments, and collect and organize evidence for evaluating scientific hypotheses.
 During a weekly laboratory session students use state-of-the-art technology to gain practical skills in scientific and technical writing, the presentation of computational and mathematical concepts, and the visualization of experimental data.
+Students are invited to use their own departmentally approved laptop in this course; a limited number of laptops are available for use during class and lab sessions.
+Prerequisite: CMPSC*101 and at least one of the core courses.
+Distribution Requirements: None.

 Discrete Structures

-CMPSC-301-00: Data Analytics Academic Bulletin Description An introduction to computational methods of data analysis with an emphasis on understanding and reflecting on the social, cultural, and political issues surrounding data and its interrogation.
-Participating in hands-on activities that often require teamwork, students study, design, and implement analytics software and learn how to extract knowledge from, for instance, financial, political, and scientific sources of data.
-Students also investigate the biases, discriminatory views, and stereotypes that may be present during the collection and analysis of data, reflecting on the ethical implications of using the resulting computational techniques.
+A study of computational methods of data analysis with an emphasis on understanding and reflecting on the social, cultural, and political issues surrounding data and its interrogation.
+Participating in hands-on activities that often require teamwork, students study, design, and implement analytics software and learn how to build predictive models with foundational machine learning algorithms to extract knowledge from various sources of data.
+Students also investigate the biases, discriminatory views, and stereotypes that may be present during the collection and analysis of data, reflecting on the ethical implications of using the resulting machine learning techniques.
+During a weekly laboratory session, students use Industry-grade open source statistical software to complete projects, reporting on their findings through both written documents and oral presentations.
+Students are invited to use their own departmentally approved laptop in this course; a limited number of laptops are available for use during class and lab sessions.
+Prerequisite: CMPSC101 or CMPSC102.
+Distribution Requirements: QR, PD.

 Bioinformatics